 WRITTEN SAFETY PROGRAM

-1. Do you have a written safety program Yes No
+1. Do you have a written safety program 1.
+Do you have a written safety program Yes

 2. Does it contain the following components: Yes No

 a.
 Management Yes No

 b.
 Record keeping Yes No

 c.
 Analysis Yes No

 d.
 Education/Training Yes No

 e.
 Inspections & Internal Audits Yes No

 f.
 Accident Investigations Yes No

 g.
 Periodic Review & Revision Yes No

 GENERAL WORKSITE

 1. Required posters - VOSH Yes No

 2. Virginia Workers' Compensation Notice Yes No

 3. Written substance abuse policy Yes No

 4. Sanitation - adequate toilets and wash areas Yes No

 5. Housekeeping

 a.
 Provisions to keep work areas clean and orderly Yes No

 b.
 Clean up and discard materials daily Yes No

 6. First Aid and Medical Attention

 a.
 First aid kits provided Yes No

 b.
 Emergency medical procedures & phone numbers Yes No

 c.
 System to contract WPCB Safety Specialist or Yes No

 designee when an injury or emergency occurs

 7. Fire Prevention & Protection

 8. Established procedures Yes No

 a.
 Will Fire Extinguishers be provided Yes No

 b.
 Storage for flammable and combustible liquids Yes No

 c.
 Storage of compressed gas cylindersd.
 Welding fire watch Yes Yes No No

 9. Signs and Barricades

 a.
 Type used

 b.
 Plan to address vehicle traffic Yes No

 c.
 Method of preventing non-construction personnel on the job-site Yes No

 d.
 Trenches Yes No

-GENER AL CONTRACTOR AND SUBCONTRACTOR RELATIONSHIP
+GEN!
+ER A AL CONTRACTOR AND SUBCONTRACTOR RELATIONSHIP

 1. Are sub-Contractors required to follow any particular established guidelines

 a.
 What are they

 b.
 VOSH, OSHA.ANSI, DOT, etc. Yes No

 2. Are Sub-Contractors required to have a written safety program Yes No

 3. Are Sub-Contractors required to provide documentation of training Yes No

-4 Who is responsible for ensuring Sub-Contractors follow established safety requirements
+4. Who is responsible for ensuring Sub-Contractors follow established safety requirements

-PERSOI NAL PROTECTIVE EQUIPMENT (PPE)
+PERS ON AL PROTECTIVE EQUIPMENT (PPE)

-Has a Job Hazard Analysis been performed to determine
+LILO Has a Job Hazard Analysis been performed to determine

 what PPE is required Yes No

 a.
 Is it in writing Yes No

 2. What type of PPE will this project require

 a.
 Eye, head, and foot Yes No

 b.
 Hearing protection Yes No

 c.
 Respiratory protection Yes No

 d.
 Fall protection Yes No

 e.
 Others

 3. Will eye wash and/or a shower be available Yes No

-Type of materials used which could require the use of an eye wash or shower
+a.
+Type of materials used which could require the use of an

+eye wash or shower

 4. Welding curtains Yes No

-IOB SIT E EQUIPMENT
+JOB S SITI E EQUIPMENT

-Heavy and Mechanized Equipment (front-end loaders, scrappers, etc.)
+1. Heavy and Mechanized Equipment (front-end loaders, scrappers, etc.)

 a.
 Experienced (Trained and certified) operators Yes No